rsksmart/devportal/docs/04-resources/04-tutorials/Port-an-Ethereum-dApp.md

 ### Verify Deployment

-Visit [RSK Testnet Explorer](https://explorer.testnet.rsk.co/).
+Visit [Rootstock Testnet Explorer](https://explorer.testnet.rootstock.io/).
 Paste your contract address (`0x3570c42943697702bA582B1ae3093A15D8bc2115`) into the search bar to verify successful deployment.

 > If you deployed your contract on [Mainnet Explorer](https://explorer.rootstock.io/).